Try the new and improved recipe!

-Sourdough bread is the bread of breads.
-Crunchy crust, soft crumb with big holes and lots of delicious taste.
-People normally think that it is not possible to make at home, but it is very possible.
+Sourdough bread is the bread of bread.
+Crunchy crust, soft crumb with big holes, and lots of delicious taste.
+People normally think that it is not possible to make it at home, but it is very possible.
 Here is my sourdough bread recipe for beginners.

 I will guide you through making your first sourdough bread.
 The tools you need.
 The techniques you need to use to get the perfect bread, and everything you need to be aware of throughout the process.

 It is actually not very hard to do, but you need to be precise with weighing off the ingredients and following the techniques.